crypt-online/lotery-drawer/README.md

   * **prizes**: A list of the prizes of the lotery.
 Each prize can have one or more winning tickets (**nb**) and have a name (**name**)
   * **tickets**: A dict of the tickets at the end of the lotery.
 Each element of the dict is a player, the number associated is the number of tickets in his possession.

-The tool will draw as winning tickets as there is prizes, and return an array containing the usernames and the prize won.
+The tool will draw as winning tickets as there is prizes, and return an array containing the usernames and the prizes won.
 Note that if a ticket is won, it is removed from the tickets list for the next prizes.

 Here an exemple of the result when using the file **config/dataLotery.json** in the repository :